ai-atoms/milady-docs/src/contents/ml/model.rst

 ^^^^^^^^^^^^^^^^^^

-The following options are relevant for the ``ml_type=0``regression models with basis functions (linear in parameters SNAP-like models).
+The following options are relevant for the ``ml_type=0`` regression models with basis functions (linear in parameters models) namely: linear (LML), quandratic (QNML, QML) or polynomial chaos.
-The options of kernel models, because they require separate treatment are presented in :ref:`Kernel section<sec:kernel>`.
+The kernel regressions require separate treatment threfore the options for kernel models are presented in separate section :ref:`Kernel section<sec:kernel>`.

 .. option::  snap_order (integer)